3 out of 3 people found this review helpfulwrite a review of this game

 read more reviews for this game

-SummaryOne game to find them, and to exploration bind them
+SummaryOne game to find them, and to lack of levels bind them

 The GoodAfter Interplay delivered the groundbreaking Wasteland, they continued to conduct experiments in the field of role-playing games with a bold move: an adaptation of one of the most influential books in the history of the century (at least in the realm of the fantasy genre): J.R.R.
 Tolkien's Lord of the Rings.

 First, a few words of warning: this game covers only the first volume of the story, and even that not in its entirety.
 The plot ends with a confrontation that was not present in the book, slightly before the original final chapters.
 So if you are looking for an exact reenactment of the epic work, you are probably going to be disappointed.
 The game is slow-paced and you'll have to go through a lot of gameplay to get to the famous dramatic events; it is not a cinematic action game, but an RPG with open-ended wandering, party management, and so on.
-In my eyes, however, this is a plus: I never expect games to mimic books or movies; on the contrary, I want them to focus on gameplay as much as they can - and that's exactly what this rendition of Lord of the Rings does.
+In my eyes, however, this is a plus: I never expect games to mimic books or movies; on the contrary, I want them to focus on gameplay as much as they can.

 Yet, if you are nostalgically-minded, you can try to cling to the plot with a fair degree of success.
 It's all there - you'll just have to find it.
 Tom Bombadil is waiting for you in his house and he will ask you to give him the ring - and it will be up to you to agree or decline.
 Gandalf is calmly sitting outside of Elrond's house: talk to him if you want, and you'll have a powerful wizard in your party; or just walk away.
 The game also adds tons of optional content that, for the most part, fits the story very well.
 Fancy discovering ancient ruins in the Shire, duking it out with trolls, investigating a murder, etc. Many characters that were not present in the book join your party, and some of them have backgrounds and personal objectives.